android/ndk-samples/Configure-NDK-Path.md

 The recommendation is:
 *   $major.$minor.$build:  for AGP version 4.0/4.1, forget about the lengthy suffix format
-*   $major.$minor.$build$suffix:  AGP 3.5/3.6 need to use the full version, all legal suffixes string would work ( “beta”, “rc”) regex format is not supported!
+*   $major.$minor.$build$suffix:  AGP 3.5/3.6 need to use the full version, all legal suffixes string would work ( “beta”, “rc”).

+The regex format is not supported!

 # NDK Release Channels